 Proposed conditions scenario (see Figure 1.6.7.D-4) - SWMM shall be used to calculate average annual pollutant loads for the site under proposed developed conditions.
 Proposed conditions shall include the Ordinance-mandated RWH system with the proposed RWH cistern.
-Overflow from the RWH system and runoff from the remainder of the developed site shall be routed to one or more stormwater control measure(s).
-The RWH system and other proposed SCMs shall be designed and sized to demonstrate that average annual pollutant loads for the site do not exceed the average annual pollutant loads for baseline conditions.
-The analysis shall account for reuse demands daily at rates and frequencies to match proposed conditions.
+Overflow from the RWH system and runoff from the remainder of the developed site shall be routed to oneor more stormwater control measure(s).
+The RWH system and other proposed SCMs shall be designed and sized to demonstrate that average annual pollutant loads for the site do not exceed the average annual pollutant loads for the site do not exceed the average annual pollutant loads for baseline conditions.
+The analysis shall account for reuse demands on a daily basis at rates and frequencies to match proposed conditions.
 For example, reuse rates for indoor commercial uses shall be applied five days per week if weekend demands are expected to be significantly less than weekday demands.
 Similarly, reuse rates for landscape irrigation shall be applied one or two days per week to match the expected irrigation frequency.